spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ![Shipment step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/shipment-step.png)

 At the Summary checkout step,  merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.
-If a customer ordered products from multiple merchants, the products are automatically grouped by merchants, which also represents the order's shipments.
+If a customer orders products from multiple merchants, the products are automatically grouped by merchants, which also represents the order's shipments.

 ![Summary step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/summary-step.png)

 ### Order Details pages

-On the *Order Details* page, a merchant reference is displayed for each product.
-The merchant names are clickable and lead to the merchant profile pages.
-If a customer ordered products from multiple merchants, the products are grouped by merchants, which also represents the order's shipments.
+On the **Order Details** page, a merchant reference is displayed for each product.
+Merchant names are clickable and lead to merchant profile pages.
+If a customer orders products from multiple merchants, the products are grouped by merchants, which also represents the order's shipments.

 ![Order Details page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/order-details-page.png)

-If the customer clicks **Reorder all**, the items are added to their current cart with the merchant references from the order.
+If a customer clicks **Reorder all**, the items are added to their current cart with merchant references from the order.

 ### Marketplace returns

-On the *Create Return* page, products are grouped by merchants.
+On the **Create Return** page, products are grouped by merchants.
 Merchant names are clickable and lead to the merchant profile pages.
 A customer can return products from one merchant at a time.
 After creating a return for the products of one merchant, they can create a return for the products of another merchant from the same order.

 ![Create Return page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/create-return-page.png)

-The *Return Details* page follows the same behavior.
+The **Return Details** page follows the same behavior.

 ### Marketplace wishlists

-When a customer adds a product to a wishlist, the product is added with the merchant relation selected in the *Sold by* section.
+When a customer adds a product to a wishlist, the product is added with the merchant relation selected in the **Sold by** section.

 On the page of the wishlist, a merchant relation is displayed for each product.
 Merchant names are clickable and lead to the merchant profile pages.